-All assessments to the appropriateness of an action in regards to hazing will be considered within the context of the College community as a whole, not just within the organization, and shall be determined by the Dean of Students or designee.
+All assessments of the appropriateness of any action regarding hazing will be considered within the context of the College community as a whole, not just within the organization, and shall be determined by the Dean of Students or designee.
 Individual students and organizations as a whole can be held responsible for their actions in attempted or actual hazing.

-13. Retaliation
+12. Retaliation